spcourse/sp2/20 News/packages/10 packages.md

 	return s*2
 ```

-# 2 Add documentation
+## Add documentation

 Once created a package you need to document it.
 So that the next guy using the package (most likely your future self), can find out how to use it without having to read all the code.
-The tool `pydoc `can automatically extract information from python packages.
+The tool `pydoc` can automatically extract information from python packages.

-Run `$ pydoc my_string_package`(from the `my project`directory):
+Run `$ pydoc my_string_package` (from the `my project` directory):

 ```
 Help on package my_string_package: